ziyux/AFE/README.md

 DIM = 1  # Dimension of descriptors to explore

-RESUME = False  # Integer n lager than 0 to continue a descriptor exploration with dimension n, False for start a new exploration with dimension 1
+RESUME = False  # Integer n lager than 0 to continue a descriptor exploration with dimension n, False for start a new exploration

 MAX_ITER = 10  # Maximum number of iterations for exploration